xiaofengli25/xiaofeng/_pages/research.md

 I enjoy working with data because I believe it has the ability to "speak" and provide answers to critical transportation questions.
 My goal is to leverage data to address transportation challenges.
 As a result, all of my research focuses on transportation and mobility data, including the collection, integration, and analysis of big data.
 To manage and make sense of this large-scale data, machine learning and data mining are essential, which is another key area of my research.

 My current work spans the following areas:
-- Segmented travel monitoring (visitors and commuters)
+- Travel and traffic monitoring
 - Public transportation operation and management
 - Traffic estimation
+- ITS
 - Micromobilities
 - Traffic signal control